cmtrounce/SwURL/README.md

 * Choose the branch/version you want to clone.
 The most recent release is the most stable but you can choose branches  `master` and `develop` for the most up to date changes.
 * Confirm and enjoy!

+# Documentation

+Read the documentation in your browser [here](https://cmtrounce.github.io/documentation/swurl/).

 # Contact

 Join the SwURL Gitter community at https://gitter.im/SwURL-package/community and message me directly.
 Recommended for quicker response time.